-Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students will be able to participate in online summer school courses beginning in May, which is an extra session a month earlier than usual.
-The donation allows the district to provide the online courses while the school year in still considered in session by the Department of Elementary and Secondary Education.
-Students can take courses in personal finance, health and physical education.
+Thanks to a $25,000 grant from the Foundation, an additional 325 CPS high school students participated in online summer school courses beginning in May 2020, which was an extra session a month earlier than usual.
+The donation allowed the district to provide the online courses while the school year was still considered in session by the Department of Elementary and Secondary Education.
+Students could take courses in personal finance, health and physical education.
 The Foundation provided the funds to CPS to help during the global COVID-19 pandemic.

 Fit for Life